 We continue to Otford where your journey ends.
 For those who didn’t drive and are catching public transport we are happy to drop you at Otford Railway Station or a Station enroute back to Sydney.
 Or if you have chosen Sydney transfers we will take you back to the Sydney CBD.

 We run regular scheduled tours from September to April each year.
 To check real time availability on all our NSW walking tours please see information below.
 If you after a special group departure date please contact us at firstname.lastname@example.org

 $ 100 /p

 Booking Conditions: Book and pay in full at time of booking to take advantage of Super Earlybird Deals.
-Book by 30 June 2016 for next season departures from September 2016 to April 2017.
+Book by 31 March 2017 for next season departures from September to December 2017 departures.
 Cancellations are not permitted on Super Earlybird Deals however transfers to another date are permitted 8 weeks or more prior to departure.

 2 DAY WALK